ModernRonin/ProjectRenamer/README.md

 * the tool won't adjust your namespaces - just use R# for this.

 ### Soft Limitations
-* the prompts (build, paket and commit) cannot be avoided using command-line flags
 * you cannot have more than one solution file or the solution file in another location than the current directory - could be turned into an optional command-line argument in the future
 * you cannot use this without git - the git-aspects could be made optional via a command-line flag in the future
 * you cannot use this with projects of other types than `csproj`, for example `fsproj`